connexcs/docs/scheduled-breakout-reports.md

 ![alt text][sheduled-report-2]

-A dialog box would open, fill out the information and click on “Save”.
+A dialog box would open, Enter the Name, email address and select the frequency, click on “Save”.

 ![alt text][sheduled-report-3]